 Tin-Can Comms Are Hurting Workplace Communications

-Cascading Communication to Teams
+Cascading Messages to Teams

 Here’s an example of how the Cascade of Communication is hurting the workplace.
 Think of your third shift workforce on the manufacturing line or your overnight critical care nurses in a hospital.
 They have their pre-shift meetings typically at midnight before they embark on a shift that can last anywhere from 8 to 12 hours.
 The critical information provided to the managers on that shift is often carried over from their supervisor, and the distribution of that message can vary in its effectiveness, validity, and completeness.
 This is where the message gets lost.
 And it’s no fault of the shift manager; most of the time, they are not trained communicators but, instead, are the most effective at running their manufacturing line or providing patient care.
 Expecting these workers to effectively receive, interpret, and communicate effectively to their team presents significant challenges.

 Using Mobile to Communicate Directly

 For some companies, mobile elevated their workplace communications and ended their reliance on the tin-can.
 Introducing this direct channel bypasses the cascade method of communication by delivering critical messages directly to their workforce on their mobile devices.
 No more static, mixed messages, or personal interpretation of the messages by the manager.

 Finding that clarity was key for our client Kreg Tool:

 “We had daily start of shift meetings where information was shared with plant employees, but depending on who was delivering that message, we couldn’t guarantee they were communicating the appropriate information in the way it needed to be received.”